 Once again we have a cruel animal industry which continues only because it can operate without public scrutiny.

-In Canberra in May the ACT Administrative Appeals Tribunal (AAT) ruled that the killing of thousands of kangaroos on Australian Government Defence Department land be suspended immediately pending a hearing of the full Tribunal next month.
-Animal Liberation (NSW), through pro-bono lawyer Malcolm Caulfield (of the Animal Welfare Community Legal Centre), was successful in arguing that a ‘cull’ of kangaroos at a Defence Department ‘Majura Training Area’ should be stopped as the kangaroos were not posing an immediate threat to the ecosystem of the area.
-This is a tremendous victory – but temporary – a full AAT case commences in early June.
+In Canberra, in May 2013, the ACT Administrative Appeals Tribunal (AAT) ruled that the killing of thousands of kangaroos on Australian Government Defence Department land be suspended pending a hearing of the full Tribunal.
+Animal Liberation (NSW), through pro-bono lawyer Malcolm Caulfield (of the Animal Welfare Community Legal Centre), was successful in arguing that a 'cull' of kangaroos at a Defence Department 'Majura Training Area' should be stopped as the kangaroos were not posing an immediate threat to the ecosystem of the area.

 For more information on this investigation and the plight of kangaroos, visit the kangaroo protection coallition